Knotes-Central-V3/KnotesCentralV2/Histroy.md

   - Homepage with an introduction to the website's purpose and features.
   - Specific links for each course, where students can access notes, previous years' question papers, and other pertinent materials.
 - **Old Website Link**: https://developer1100x.github.io/KnotesCentralV1.0/
-## Future Plans
-- **Description**: Planned features and updates to further enhance the website's functionality and user experience.
-- **Features**:
-  - Integration of a collaborative way for students and faculty to contribute notes and materials.
-  - Continuous improvement based on user feedback and suggestions.